Skip to main content

 Entry

-Reversal candle, breakout retest, opening-range structure.
-Decides the exact entry price and stop level.
+Reversal candle, breakout retest, opening-range pattern.
+Sets the exact entry price and stop level.

-For QualityRerank archetype (drives most of the live feed today)
+For QualityRerank type (drives most of the live feed today)

 Quarterly rerank persistence

-Factor portfolio strategies recompute the basket on a quarterly cadence against documented factor scores.
-A name enters only when it earns its slot on rerank promotion, and exits when it drops out at the next rerank — not on a single intraday signal.
+Factor portfolio strategies recompute the basket every quarter using written-down factor scores.
+A stock enters only when it earns its slot at rerank, and exits when it drops out at the next rerank — not on a single intraday signal.

 01